pragma-/Plang/README.md

 true | String | "true"

 ##### Number()
-Converting to `Number` from type T with value X produces a `Number` with value N:
+Converting to `Number` from type T with value N produces a `Number` with the following values:

 From Type T | With Value X | Value of Number
 --- | --- | ---